-The returned Classification Element will have the same UUID as the input Descriptor Element.
+The returned ClassificationElement will have the same UUID as the input DescriptorElement.

-- $\bullet \ \mathbf{d} \ (\textit{smqtk.representation.DescriptorElement}) Input \ descriptor \ to \ classify \\$ - factory (smqtk.representation.ClassificationElementFactory) Classification element factory.
+- $\mathbf{d}$ (smqtk.representation.DescriptorElement) Input descriptor to classify - factory (smqtk.representation.ClassificationElementFactory) Classification element factory.
 The default factory yields MemoryClassificationElement instances. - overwrite (bool) Recompute classification of the input descriptor and set the results to the ClassificationElement produced by the factory.

-- ValueError The given descriptor element did not have a vector to operate on. - RuntimeError Could not perform classification for some reason (see message in raised exception).
+Raises RuntimeError - Could not perform classification for some reason (see message).